The nude in the Modern art &

 Gordon 0670

-After a whole century, the important painting Vom Berge steigende nackte Frau (Erna) by Ernst Ludwig Kirchner will be on display exclusively at TEFAF 2024 for the first time since 1922.
+After an entire century, Ernst Ludwig Kirchner’s significant painting *Nude Woman Descending a Mountain (Erna) * will be on view exclusively at TEFAF 2024 for the first time since 1922.

-The artwork was last shown in 1922 at the Kunstsalon Schames in Frankfurt on the occasion of the major Kirchner exhibition "Swiss Works by E.L.
-Kirchner".
+The artwork was last exhibited in 1922 at the Kunstsalon Schames in Frankfurt as part of the major Kirchner exhibition “Swiss Works by E.L.
+Kirchner.”

 It was not until 1975 that Roman Norbert Ketterer discovered the canvas hidden behind another painting.
-He separated the two paintings and had Nude Woman Rising from the Mountain (Erna)
+He separated the two paintings and had *Nude Woman Ascending a Mountain (Erna) *

-The work shows Erna Kirchner in a Davos landscape, when Kirchner painted bathing scenes in nature for the first time again after a visit to Davos by the dancer Nina Hard in 1921.
-This is an important moment in Kirchner's work, linking the Davos period with the motifs of the early Brücke years.
+The work Erna Kirchner in a Davos landscape, created in 1921 when Kirchner—following a visit to the dancer Nina Hard in Davos—returned to painting bathing scenes in nature for the first time.
+This marks an important moment in Kirchner’s work, linking his Davos period with the motifs of his early Brücke.

 Ernst Ludwig Kirchner